MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ## Backorders

 A backorder is an order placed for a product or service that can't immediately be fulfilled due to a lack of available supply.
 When a customer places an order for an item that is not currently in stock, the customer may be informed the product is on backorder and that they can still make payment with the promise of future delivery.
-Items available on backorder may indicate a date when they will be back in stock.
+Items available on backorder may indicate a date when they'll be back in stock.

 Effective backorder management can provide you with the following benefits: